OULibraries/python_ojs_import/README.md

 ------------

 **_Local Conversion_**

+>Local conversion can using a local directory as the source for PDF files by using the generate_xml_embedded.py script

+>* **NOTE: When locally embedding PDF's this may result in a very large XML that cannot be uploaded and smaller "batches" must be done**

-  _Ensure pdf_folder variable is defined correctly, by default the script will utilize the current directory it is ran in and will look for respective PDF files there._
+>* _Ensure pdf_folder variable is defined correctly, by default the script will utilize the current directory it is ran in and will look for respective PDF files there._

 1. Copy exmaples/import.csv to ./import.csv

 2. Add meta-data to respective CSV fields

+4. Upload PDF files to PDF directory in defined S3 Bucket

 3. Run generate_xml.py, this will create an XML file named `conversion.xml`